Chaos in Systems with Quantum Group Symmetry: Introduction

 \section{Introduction}

 Quantum group (QG) is a generalization of the usual groups which allows the commutation relation of the algebra elements to be non-linear.
 Initially quantum groups were discovered in connection with integrability, \cite{Takhtajan:1979iv,Kulish:1981dli}, see \cite{Faddeev:1996iy,Franchini:2016cxs} for reviews.
-To the best of our knowledge, all physical models in which the action of a QG was studied were integrable.
+To the best of our knowledge, all physical models in which the action of a QG was studied were integrable, even though some systems with such symmetry have a high chance of having chaotic behavior \cite{Batchelor:1989uk}.
 Recently in \cite{paper1,paper2} it was emphasized that certain theories have global symmetries given by a QG, meaning that its charges commute with a Hamiltonian and states and operators fall into irreducible representations.
 In this case the number and type of constraints that QG imposes on the observables of a theory is similar to that of a usual global symmetry and the number of integrals of motion is finite.
 This suggests that there should be models with QG symmetry that are not integrable.
 Nevertheless, the particular theory considered in \cite{paper1,paper2} as a main example is also integrable.
 In this paper we construct a model that is QG-invariant and manifestly chaotic.
 We do so by starting with QG-invariant version of the XXZ spin chain studied in \cite{Pasquier:1989kd} and deform it by an operator which preserves QG $U_q(sl_2)$ but breaks integrability.

 Since the model is no longer integrable we solve it numerically using exact diagonalization.
 The resulting spectrum still contains degeneracies of eigenvalues in agreement with the QG symmetry, however, apart from these degeneracies, and modulo some discrete symmetries, the eigenvalues are distributed in a chaotic way.
 We demonstrate this by studying eigenvalue statistics which interpolates between the Poisson one, when the perturbation is turned off and the model is integrable, to a distribution typical of quantum chaos.
 The most distinctive feature of chaotic systems is the eigenvalue repulsion.
 An integrable Hamiltonian can likely have eigenvalues that are equal, or very close to each other, even if the states are not related to each other by any global symmetry.
 On the other hand, for a generic Hamiltonian the energy levels ``repel'' each other.
 The easiest way to see this is to consider a generic one-parameter family of two-by-two matrices.
 If matrices are Hermitian, this space is three-dimensional, while the subspace of matrices with the same eigenvalues has dimensionality one.
 This means that a generic curve will not intersect it.
 When the dimensionality of the Hilbert space becomes large, one can make precise statements about various statistical properties of eigenvalues of chaotic systems.
 These properties depend on various discrete symmetries, like parity and time-translation invariance.
 For Hermitian Hamiltonians the full classification was given in \cite{Altland:1997zz} and consists of 10 classes.